 The query language allows powerful ad hoc queries on-the-fly.
-This is important as financial services firms are being faced with a huge number of ad hoc reporting requirements from the regulatory authorities, and this is putting significant pressure on their data infrastructures.
+This is important as companies are being faced with a huge number of ad hoc reporting and research requirements, putting significant pressure on their data infrastructures.

 Also, while end users may access kdb+ from a GUI, and know nothing of the database back end, in practice, many actually prefer to work directly with q in a kdb+ session, making use of the ability to write their own custom queries.

 The language q, like other array languages including k, as well as their predecessor programming language APL created in the 1960's, have always had MapReduce functionality built in.